alexhernandezgarcia/gflownet/README.md

 The above command will overwrite the `env` and `proxy` default configuration with the configuration files in `config/env/ctorus.yaml` and `config/proxy/torus.yaml` respectively.

+Note that by default, PyTorch will operate on the CPU because we have not observed performance improvements by running on the GPU.
+You may run on GPU with `device=cuda`.

 Hydra configuration is hierarchical.
 For instance, a handy variable to change while debugging our code is to avoid logging to wandb.
 You can do this by setting `logger.do.online=False`.

 ## GFlowNet loss functions